pfauenauge/CognosTM1-SubTreeDuplicates/README.md

 # CognosTM1-SubTreeDuplicates
 In a TM1 Dimension the hierarchy of elements could contain duplicates.
 Duplicates could be duplicate single elements or duplicate subtrees.

 This repository provides a ready to use, general purpose TI-process for finding duplicates within a subtree in a TM1 Dimension.
+Elements are never deleted.
+Only the relation of an element to a parent is disconnected.

 # Functions and Options
 - Name of dimension